 #1.
-Versace vs China
+Versace vs. China

-“I am deeply sorry for the unfortunate recent error that was made by our Company and that is being currently discussed on various social media channels.
-Never have I wanted to disrespect China’s National Sovereignty and this is why I wanted to personally apologize for such inaccuracy and for any distress that it might have caused,” said Donatella on her Instagram.
+'I am deeply sorry for the unfortunate recent error that was made by our Company and that is being currently discussed on various social media channels.
+Never have I wanted to disrespect China’s National Sovereignty and this is why I wanted to personally apologize for such inaccuracy and for any distress that it might have caused,' said Donatella on her Instagram.

 2018 started with a social media scandal for the Swedish fast-fashion giant H&M. The whole fuss began when the brand posted a photo of their new collection for kids.
-Two boys wearing sweatshirts were in the picture, and one of them (African American) had a slogan “Coolest Monkey in the Jungle” on his sweatshirt.
+Two boys were wearing sweatshirts in the picture, and one of them (African American) had the slogan Coolest Monkey in the Jungle on his sweatshirt.

 Customers went furious and accused H&M of racism, lack of cultural respect, and distaste.
 Blatantly, the clothing brand apologised and removed the sweatshirts from sales channels, but the consequences of the mistake were severe.
 H&M was globally boycotted, their first-ever store in South Africa was broken into and vandalised, but the scariest of all is that the boy model’s family was bullied and threatened.

 #3.
 Sunny Co.
-Clothing and Bad Giveaway
+Clothing & Bad Giveaway

 #4.
-Thin and Gorgeous Dolce&Gabbana
+Thin & Gorgeous Dolce&Gabbana

 The moral of the story is never to insult your followers, no matter how angry and annoyed you are.
 This is unprofessional, to say the least.

 #5.
-ColourPop and Their Typos
+ColourPop & Their Typos

 Their followers got angry with this ignorance and urged other people not to buy the cosmetics.

 The takeaway?
-Work on naming and don’t let your campaign look racist.
+Work on naming, and don’t let your campaign look racist.

 #6.
-Estee Lauder and Racism
+Estee Lauder & Racism

 Estee Lauder is another large makeup brand that failed on Instagram.
 In January 2018, the company launched the promotion of its new foundation line.
-It was all well and good apart from one thing: among more than 30 shades of the foundation, there were just a couple of shades for women of colour and a huge range of pale, light and ivory tones.
+It was all well and good apart from one thing: among more than 30 shades of foundation, there were just a couple of shades for women of colour and a huge range of pale, light and ivory tones.

 Customers got confused and concluded which category of customer is significant for the company.

 #7.
-Reformation and Backstage
+Reformation & Backstage

 Posting your backstage is undoubtedly a form of content you can publish on Instagram.
-But not the way like this clothing brand has done.
+But not the way this clothing brand has done.

 The debate sparked in Reformation’s comments full of accusations of racism, classism, and even condescension.

 #8.
-Zpalette vs Customers
+Zpalette vs. Customers

 #9.
 McDonald’s Doesn’t Talk to People

-McDonald’s is one of the largest corporations in the world and let’s face it: they rarely fail with scandals.
-And this one is not a scandal either.
+McDonald’s is one of the largest corporations in the world, and let’s face it: they rarely fail with scandals.
+And this one is not a scandal, either.
 It’s just a humble reminder that you should talk to people and respond to their comments on social media.
-It will not only increase your trustworthiness as a business but will also elevate your engagement rate on Instagram; thus the platform will show your post to more people.
+It will not only increase your trustworthiness as a business but will also elevate your engagement rate on Instagram; thus, the platform will show your post to more people.

 As you see, even big business sharks can fail on social media and put at risk their reputation.
-Hopefully, these examples help you avoid similar mistakes in your upcoming campaigns, and Combin tools are always ready to help you boost your Instagram marketing.
+Hopefully, these examples will help you avoid similar mistakes in your upcoming campaigns, and the Combin tools are always ready to help you boost your Instagram marketing.